Convent of the Beguines in Bruges

 Territory

-The Beguine Monastery in Bruges is surrounded by an impressive fence, but entry is free for everyone.
-The houses are lined up in even rows, the distance between them is not at all large, it seems that they are standing close to each other.
-Everything is painted white, roofs, windows, doors and other details of the buildings - everything is in the same style and looks very decent.
-It has its own garden and many well-groomed beautiful flower beds; they say that previously all the free land here was planted with various beds, apparently for the needs of the community.
-The former house of the abbess stands apart; now a museum has been organized here, in which you can see how humble the life of the beguines living here really was.
-On the territory of the Monastery of the Beguines in Bruges there is a small chapel and the Church of St. Elizabeth, the patroness of the Beguines.
+The Beguines Monastery in Bruges is surrounded by an impressive fence, but the entrance is free for everyone.
+The houses are lined up in even rows, the distance between them is not large at all, it seems that they stand close to each other.
+Everything is painted white, the roofs, windows, doors and other details of the buildings are all in the same style and look very decent.
+There is a private garden and many well-groomed beautiful flower beds, it is said that previously all the free land here was planted with various beds, apparently for the needs of the community.
+The former abbess's house stands apart, and now a museum has been organized here, where you can see how modest the life of the beguines living here really was.
+On the territory of the Beguines Monastery in Bruges there is a small chapel and the Church of St. Elizabeth, the patroness of the Beguines.

 St. Elizabeth's Church

-The church appeared later than the main buildings, but its interior decoration dates back to the 17th-18th centuries.
-Everything here is as modest as in the rest of the Beguine Monastery in Bruges, but everything you need is there.
-In the altar there is an image of St. Elizabeth, and there are beautiful elements made of carved wood.
-A visit to this quiet and peaceful place can leave only the most favorable impressions.
+The church appeared later than the main buildings, but its interior dates back to the 17th and 18th centuries.
+Everything is as modest here as in the rest of the territory of the Beguines Monastery in Bruges, but at the same time there is everything you need.
+In the altar part there is an image of St. Elizabeth, there are beautiful elements of carved wood.
+Visiting this quiet and peaceful place can leave only the most favorable impressions.
 Beauty, purity and peace reign in this place.
-Swans swim in the canal around the territory; they are not at all afraid of people and do not mind receiving a small treat as a sign of a friendly greeting.
+Swans swim in the canal around the territory, they are not afraid of people at all and do not mind receiving a small treat as a sign of friendly greeting.

 Convent of the Beguines in Bruges - geographical coordinates